mattja/distob/README.rst

 |
 | ``vectorize(f)`` Turn an ordinary function (that takes a single object or array) into one that acts in parallel on a scattered list or array. ``apply(f, obj)`` is the same as ``vectorize(f)(obj)``

 distributed numpy arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~

 | ``scatter(a, axis=2)`` Distribute a single numpy array along axis 2, returning a DistArray.
 |
+| Arithmetic operations can freely mix ordinary arrays with the new array types.
+| Normal numpy ufuncs can also be used on the distributed arrays.
+| Arithmetic and ufunc computations will automatically be routed to an engine, or executed in parallel on several engines, depending on where the data is. (needs numpy>=1.10.0)
+|
 | ``concatenate``, ``vstack``, ``hstack``, ``dstack``, ``expand_dims``, ``transpose``, ``rollaxis``, ``split``, ``vsplit``, ``hsplit``, ``dsplit``, ``broadcast_arrays``:
 | These work like the numpy functions of the same name.
 But these can be used with a mix of ordinary ndarrays, RemoteArrays and DistArrays, performing array structural changes while keeping the actual data distributed across multiple engines.